Applied AI

 • Distributed databases with strong consistency guarantees for DVIR state

-• Observability tooling for traces, metrics, and logs across edge and cloud boundaries
+• Observability tooling for traces, metrics, and logs across edge and cloud

-• Security layers including authentication, authorization, encryption, and tamper-evident logging
+• Security layers including authentication, authorization, encryption, and tamper evident logging

 Data quality, validation, and testing